LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Introduction

 From a methodological perspective, computer scientists—especially in natural language processing and computer vision—often engage in \textit{informal} grounded theory practices.
 This typically shows up in the “qualitative analysis” or “error categorization” subsections that appear near the end of experiment sections, even if researchers do not explicitly acknowledge it as such.
 To produce this section, researchers typically need to manually examine a remarkable number of pairs of input-output to discover the hidden common patterns.
 From these discoveries, they propose a formalized category or standard where individual observations can fit comfortably into (e.g., error categories, improvement patterns).
 One of the most formal grounded theory studies is \cite{cemri2025multiagentllmsystemsfail}, which produces great insights into reasons why \textbf{multi-agent system fails}.
 In other tasks, such as robustness-related pitfall identifications \citep{ribeiro-etal-2020}, question decomposition \citep{wolfson2020breakdownquestionunderstanding}, and ontologies of NLP reasoning tasks \citep{pi2022logigan}, grounded theory alike approaches also generate fruitful outcome.
-In some sense, even though there are admittedly many abundant back-and-forth iterations, \textit{conceptual and theoretical framework are usually developed first, then computer scientists embody and animate the static-metaphysical conceptualization by programming workflow. }

-Despite the desirability of the grounded theory approach, practical costs can be quite expensive.
-Developing a grounded theory usually requires a group of experts to read through the entire corpus and manually perform open, axial, and selective coding.
-For example, \cite{cemri2025multiagentllmsystemsfail} deployes 6 experts, each one spent more than 20 hours, only to mannually examine and code a small 200 datapoint corpus consists of execution traces from 7 multi-agent frameworks.
-Significantly more time is required for code merging, codebook cleanup, discussion for conflict resolution, and theorization.
+Typically, computer scientists first derive the conceptual categories and theoretical structure through extensive manual iteration, and only later convert this understanding in to a coded automated annotation workflow.